The King Laboratory

 at the University of Michigan

-Red blood cell dynamics during malaria infection violate the assumptions of mathematical models of infection dynamics
+Red blood cell dynamics during malaria infection challenge the assumptions of mathematical models of infection dynamics

 M. A. E. Peters, A. A. King, and N. Wale